The Bedfordshire Regiment in the Great War

 It was some time before he was officially declared dead rather than missing, with his mother being officially informed on the 21st of May.
 On the 28th of June she received a letter through her bank in London that he had been buried in the grounds of Ypres Asylum although he was later moved to the Bedford House Cemetery.
 His wristwatch and strap were returned to her as was his diary.
 Charles' estate passed to his mother in the sum of £90, 8s and 10d.

 His service record is held at the National Archives under WO339/24530, with his Officers' service number being 45221.

 (With thanks to John Hambling for the picture from 'Bond of Sacrifice')

 Killed in action 21st April 1915, aged 20.

-4th battalion the Prince of Wales (South Staffordshires), attached to the 1st Bedfords (although CWGC records attached to the Royal Berkshires).
+4th battalion the Prince of Wales (South Staffordshires) regiment, attached to the 1st battalion, Bedfordshire Regiment (although CWGC records attached to the Royal Berkshires).